Fair Decisions Despite Imperfect Predictions: From deterministic to stochastic policies

-To introduce useful notation and terminology, note that any deterministic threshold policy $\pi$ is fully characterized by the sets $W_d(\pi) := \{(\bx,s)\given \pi(\bx,s) = d\}$ for $d \in \{0,1\}$, \ie, we can partition the space $\xspace \times \sspace = W_0(\pi)\cup W_1(\pi)$ into negative and positive decisions.
-Then, we say an update rule is \emph{non-exploring on $\cD$} iff $W_0(\mathcal{A}(\pi, \cD)) \subset W_0(\pi)$.
-Intuitively, this means that no individual who has received a negative decision under the old policy $\pi$ would have received a positive decision under the new policy produced by $\mathcal{A}(\pi, \cD))$.
-Remarkably, common learning algorithms for classification, such as gradient boosted trees are \emph{error based}, \ie, they only change the decision function if they make errors on the training set.
-As a result, they lead to non-exploring update rules on $\cD$ whenever the error is zero, \ie, $\sum_{(\bx,s,y) \in \cD} \B{1}[\pi(\bx,s) \ne y] = 0$. \begin{proposition} Let $(\pi_0, \Pi', \mathcal{A})$ be a sequential policy learning task, where $\Pi' \subset \Pi$ are deterministic threshold policies based on a class of predictive models, and let the initial policy be more strict than the optimal one, \ie, $W_0(\pi_0) \supsetneq W_0(\pi^*)$.
-If $\mathcal{A}$ is non-exploring on any i.i.d.\ sample $\cD \sim P_{\pi_t}(\bx,s,y)$ with probability at least $1 - \delta_t$ for all $t \in \NN$, then $ Pr[\pi_T \neq \pi^{*}] > 1 - \sum_{t=0}^T \delta_t$ for any $T \in \NN$. \end{proposition} We can thus conclude that, for error based learning algorithms under no fairness constraints, learning within deterministic threshold policies is guaranteed to fail.
-Intuitively, even though the optimal policy lies within the set of deterministic threshold policies, it cannot easily be approximated within this set when starting from a suboptimal predictive model.\footnote{See appendix~\ref{sec:app:impossibility} for an illustration.} \begin{corollary} A deterministic threshold policy $\pi \ne \pi^*$ with $\Pr[\pi(\bx, s) \ne y] = 0$ under $P$ will never converge to $\pi^*$ under an error based learning algorithm for the underlying predictive model. \end{corollary} While we have focused on deterministic threshold rules, our results readily generalize to \emph{all} deterministic policies.
-An arbitrary deterministic policy $\pi$ can always be written as a threshold rule $\pi_Q$ as in eq.~\eqref{eq:detthreshQ} with $Q(y = 1 \given \bx, s) = \B{1}[\pi(d = 1 \given \bx, s) = 1]$.
-To conclude, if we can only observe the outcomes of previous decisions taken by a deterministic initial policy $\pi_0$, these outcomes may be insufficient to find the (fair) deterministic decision rule that maximizes utility.
+Recall that for deterministic threshold policies we can partition the space $\xspace \times \zspace = W_0(\pi)\cup W_1(\pi)$ into regions of negative and positive decisions.
+Then, we say an update rule is \emph{non-exploring on $\cD$} if and only if $W_0(\mathcal{A}(\pi, \cD)) \subset W_0(\pi)$.
+Intuitively, this means that no individual who has received a negative decision under the old policy $\pi$ would receive a positive decision under the new policy $\mathcal{A}(\pi, \cD)$.
+Common learning algorithms for classification, such as gradient boosted trees are \emph{error based}, i.e., they only change the decision function when they make errors on the training set.
+As a result, they lead to non-exploring update rules on $\cD$ whenever they achieve zero error. \begin{proposition} Let $(\pi_0, \Pi', \mathcal{A})$ be a sequential policy learning task, where $\Pi' \subset \Pi$ are deterministic threshold policies based on a class of predictive models, and let the initial policy be more strict than the optimal one, i.e., $W_0(\pi_0) \supsetneq W_0(\pi^*)$.
+If $\mathcal{A}$ is non-exploring on any i.i.d.\ sample $\cD \sim \dP_{\pi_t}(X,Z,Y)$ with probability at least $1 - \delta_t$ for all $t \in \bN$, then